fsau/calcFEM/README.md

 ## How to run

 Just execute the Octave script with FEMOctave installed (which requieres `triangle` to be installed on system).
-There are several lines commented which does post-processing and creates graphics after the calculation.
+There are several commented lines which does the post-processing and graphics after the calculation.

+## Document

+The report for this project is availiable in the PDF file [tem1-trab-final.pdf](tem1-trab-final.pdf)